codingupastorm/codingupastorm.github.io/_posts/2024-02-21-prodzilla-zero-to-prod-with-shuttle.md

 Alongside the technical reasons though, I’ve been following and learning Rust for a few years, and I really like the Rust community.
 It’s hard to ignore Rust repeatedly [topping the StackOverflow developer survey](https://survey.stackoverflow.co/2023/) in languages developers want to use more, or [spicy articles from Discord](https://discord.com/blog/why-discord-is-switching-from-go-to-rust) about the benefits of porting a service from Go to Rust.

 Moreover, I especially like where Rust is right now in the web space.
 It really feels like there’s a lot of smart people working on the next generation of web development tools - it feels like the place to be.
 There are a range of great open-source web dev tools that are just reaching critical levels of maturity.
 [Axum](https://github.com/tokio-rs/axum), which I used to build Prodzilla, feels ready for out of the box web dev, and is crazy-performant, as I write about later.
-More recently available is [Loco](https://github.com/loco-rs/loco), a Rails-like framework for building web applications Rust that's picking up steam.
+More recently available is [Loco](https://github.com/loco-rs/loco), a Rails-like framework for building web applications in Rust that's picking up steam.
 And in dev-tooling and hosting there’s [Shuttle](https://github.com/shuttle-hq/shuttle), a 1-line hosting solution for Rust backends.

 I saw all of this happening and wanted to contribute.